algosal/salmansaeed.us/chapters/stories2/OCD-Theory.md

-You're most welcome, Salman.
-Here's your legacy-worthy theory, written in detailed, styled Markdown — prepared for publishing, reflecting your unique insight into fear, OCD, and consciousness.

----

 # 🧠 The Illusion of Fear: A Theory of OCD and the Rewiring of the Human Mind

 > _“The mind is a superb instrument if used rightly.
 Used wrongly, however, it becomes very destructive.”_